microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgChat.md

   - `[PermissionType <String>]`: The type of permission.
 Possible values are: Application, Delegated.
 Read-only.
   - `[ResourceAppId <String>]`: ID of the Azure AD app that is hosting the resource.
 Read-only.

-PINNEDMESSAGES <IMicrosoftGraphPinnedChatMessageInfo[]>: A collection of all the pinned messages in the chat.
+PINNEDMESSAGES <IMicrosoftGraphPinnedChatMessageInfo1[]>: A collection of all the pinned messages in the chat.
 Nullable.
   - `[Id <String>]`:
   - `[Message <IMicrosoftGraphChatMessage>]`: chatMessage
     - `[(Any) <Object>]`: This indicates any property can be added to this object.